What are structured abstracts?

 A structured abstract is an abstract with distinct, labeled sections (e.g., Introduction, Methods, Results, Discussion) for rapid comprehension (see Figure 1).

 Figure 1: PubMed Abstract Display for a Structured Abstract.

 What kinds of structures are used?

 Standardized formats for structured abstracts have been defined for original research studies, review articles and clinical practice guidelines (1,2).
-The IMRAD format (INTRODUCTION, METHODS, RESULTS, DISCUSSION), a defacto standard that reflects the process of scientific discovery (3), is commonly used as a structure for journal abstracts (4,5).
-The CONSORT (Consolidated Standards of Reporting Trials) Group has issued a guideline for reporting randomized controlled trials (RCTs) in journal and conference abstracts by developing a minimum list of essential items that authors should consider when reporting the main results of a RCT in any journal or conference abstract.
-CONSORT for Abstracts recommends that abstracts relating to RCTs have a structured format (6).
+The IMRAD format (INTRODUCTION, METHODS, RESULTS, and DISCUSSION), a defacto standard that reflects the process of scientific discovery (3), is commonly used as a structure for journal abstracts (4,5).
+The CONSORT (Consolidated Standards of Reporting Trials) Group issued a guideline for how to report randomized controlled trials (RCTs) in journal and conference abstracts using a structured format (6).